The winter time in Kennebunkport is easily the area’s most romantic season.

 The stunning scenery is often best explored during the winter months with cross

 country skiing and snow shoeing.
-While many visitors choose to bring their own equipment and blaze a trail on area golf courses and nature preserves, others opt to rent equipment at nearby Harris Farm.
+Bring your own equipment and blaze a trail on area golf courses and nature preserves, or rent equipment at nearby Harris Farm.
 Their groomed trails and warming hut (complete with snacks and hot cocoa) are ideal for a day in the great outdoors.

 Wintertime would not be complete without ice skating, and fortunately for those who bring their own skates, there are several opportunities right in downtown Kennebunk.
 Choose a truly old fashioned experience by skating on Rogers’ Pond or enjoy skating on the newly constructed indoor/outdoor rink on Main Street.